This command specifies typing and editing options. It activates the Typing page of the Preferences dialog box.

-You also can enable intelligent paste on a per-document type basis in the Document Options dialog box.
-See also “Document Options”.
+You also can enable intelligent paste on a per-file type basis in the File Type Options dialog box.
+See: File Type Options.

 Always select pasted text after pasting whole lines

-If checked, then when you paste whole-lines, they are selected after pasting.
+If enabled, then when you paste whole-lines, they are selected after pasting.

 After pasting, select: